Do you think that marketing efforts are just a polite way of describing pushy advertising? Think again!

 - Opening and closing hours

 You will also be able to display and respond to Google reviews.
 These reviews can give users an insight into how other people have experienced your church and build credibility with potential new visitors.
+Maintaining accurate, up-to-date information and scheduling Google My Business posts for church and community events will enhance your church’s visibility in Google search results.

 It’s also important that you keep your information consistent across all of your online platforms.
 This is because outdated information will prevent Google’s algorithm from displaying your church near the top of the search results.